 - Temple Pool is known for its elegant views and the ultimate in luxury

 - The Venus Pool is famed for its exclusive pool experience.
-Venus offers some of the most premium real estate as well as a secluded European-style retreat, 21 and up only.
+Venus offers some of the most premium real estate and a secluded European-style retreat, 21 and up only.

 The Flamingo pool is just as pink as you would expect a pool called Flamingo to be!
 But that’s not the only draw.
 Swimming among the caves and the waterfalls is lots of fun for kids, while the huge parties that get thrown here regularly are the stuff of legends.